1 IN 2

 • fatigue.

 These symptoms can also occur in many other conditions and do not necessarily mean that you have cancer.
-Speak with your doctor if you have any of these symptoms.
+If you are worried or have ongoing symptoms, speak with your general practitioner (GP).

 Risk factors